 The Gallery offers excellent exhibition opportunities to local, regional, and national artists, lenders and guest curators.
-Exhibitions and events are free and open to the public.
-Seven exhibitions are presented annually, including a series of three curriculum-based exhibitions in each of the arts disciplines being offered at the College; a rotating faculty or alumni show, a thematic small group show, an annual student show, and an annual regional artists group show.
+Six exhibitions are presented annually, including a series of three juried exhibitions (ceramics, painting & sculpture, and photography); biennial faculty and alumni shows, a thematic small group show, and an annual student art show.
+Gallery admission is free and open to the public.

 Jan Marlese, Gallery Director